2017 Will Be Remembered as the Year Electric Cars Came of Age

 It’s a sad and unpleasant fact for green-leaning auto enthusiasts that plug-in electric vehicles—that is to say, any electric that’s not a self-charging gas hybrid like the popular Toyota Prius—have been stalled at roughly 100,000 annual sales in America since 2013, representing a paltry 1.5 percent of the domestic auto market.
 The reason?
 Most manufacturers have yet to figure out how to produce cars with large, high-performance batteries at a decent price that offer adequate range without recharging.
 Most automakers do have electric and hybrid models now, but they are derisively labeled “compliance cars” to meet California’s zero-emissions vehicle quotas.
 They have crummy range, high sticker prices and pedestrian amenities.

-But already, there are And the real news: the improvement in quality and price point.
+But already, there are at least 34 all-electric or plug-in hybrids on the American market, up from 22 in early 2015.
+And the real news: The improvement in quality and price point.

 Headline-grabbing Tesla leads the pack with its flashy and high-performing Model S. The company’s signature vehicle features a range of about 270 miles, but with a $70,000 price tag, it’s still out of reach for most consumers.